MichaelMalick/vim-raven/readme.md

     tmux new -s mysession

 The `:RavenPanes` and `:Raven` commands are the core of the plugin.
-The `:RavenPanes` command takes no arguments and is called like
+The `:RavenPanes` command takes no arguments:

     :RavenPanes